Khaled-mo9/ABAP-Database-Tables/README.md

 ### Relevant SAP Transaction Codes

 - **SE11**: Data Dictionary - Use to create and manage data dictionary objects.
+- **SE14**: Database Utility - Use for database table maintenance tasks like adjusting, deleting, or activating tables.
 - **SE12**: Data Dictionary Display - Use to view table definitions.
 - **SE16N**: General Table Display - Use to view and analyze table data.
 - **SM30**: Table View Maintenance - Use to maintain table entries.